 I am Derek Blanche, Visual’s Events and Hospitality Manager and resident beekeeper!

-In 2019, Visual developed the Imagining Futures programme to raise awareness of environmental and sustainable development issues.
+In 2019, Visual developed the Sustainable Futures programme to raise awareness of environmental and sustainable development issues.
 In line with The National Biodiversity Plan 20017-2021, the All Ireland Pollinator Plan and Visual’s 10 year anniversary, we launched several projects, one of which was the Bees Needs Project.

 This an ambitious community-based schools project for students aged 9-13 years.
 The project rolled out across 9 towns and villages with intensive, fun, and engaging workshops within the schools and local environs.
 Throughout these workshops participants explored the needs of bees, biodiversity, and the importance of protecting natural habitats within their locality.